imliuyzh/AntCatalog/server/README.md

     },

     "options": {
-      /* Specify true when users want to summarize all matches into one. */ "aggregate": boolean,
+      /* Indicate true to summarize all matches into one. */ "aggregate": boolean,

       /* Optional (default is 0), ignored when aggregate is true. */